-It’s a pity the body of work of an actor like him was eclipsed by the soap opera of his personal life.
+It’s a pity the body of work of an actor like the soap opera of his personal life eclipsed him.
 The film industry is much, much poorer without him.

-DEEPA GAHLOT – well-known journalist, columnist, critic, author and Head of Theatre and FIlm Programming at the NCPA
+DEEPA GAHLOT – well-known journalist, columnist, critic, author and former Head of Theatre and Film Programming at the NCPA

 “One always believed that if Om Puri is in a film, it has to have stature.
 He was a director’s dream – he was a director’s actor.” – Girish Wankhede